phuchoang2603/phuchoang2603.github.io/content/posts/self-hosted-network-design.md

 ![](https://i.ibb.co/8DM5Bswh/image.png)

 Currently, I have `Tailscale` installed on my `OpenWRT` router, which advertises a subnet route of `10.69.0.0/16` and also acts as an exit node.
 If I go outside, I just simply open the `Tailscale` app on my phone or my laptop, authenticate, and bang, connected.
-If I carry a device that can't install `Tailscale`, I can simply connect it to my travel router (which is the `gl-ar300m` device in the image above), which I have wrote about [here](https://phuchoang.sbs/posts/self-hosted-travel-router/).
+If I carry a device that can't install `Tailscale`, I can simply connect it to my travel router (which is the `gl-ar300m` device in the image above), which I have wrote in the article below.

+{{< article link="/posts/self-hosted-travel-router/" showSummary=true compactSummary=true >}}

 Don't get me wrong, `Cloudflare Tunnel` is still a solid option.
 It has one feature that `Tailscale` couldn't provide, which is the ability to allow guest users to connect to my home services without them needing to install an app or authenticate anything.
 This is extremely useful for a web blog when I want to showcase something.
 But for now, I have figured out a way to combine `Tailscale` and an additional VPS (a virtual private server, which is the `racknerd-e54f406` device in the image above) to achieve this.